amah853/JokeClass/syllabus.md

 ### **Community Expectations**

 Joke Class is more than a class—it's a **community**, and a joke.
 Our goal is to lighten each others day and bring some *jazz* to our normal routine.
 The below expectations are community wide, and are expected of every person, *including teachers*.
+Failure to comply may result in a mute for the duration of the moderator.

 - **Be kind.** Treat others respectfully, even if you have had run-ins with them before.
 Everyone gets a clean slate.